 Cancer Support Community and CanLiv provide this information as a service.
-This publication is not intended to take the place We strongly suggest consulting your doctor or other health care professional to answer questions and learn more.
+This publication is not intended to take the place of medical care or the advice of your doctor.
+We strongly suggest consulting your doctor or other health care professional to answer questions and learn more.